TheArkive/ahk-pi/README.md

 ## Other remarks...

-Some of these features may change or new ones may be added in the future.

 This program will NOT circumvent User Account Control settings.
 If you leave UAC enabled, then you will likely be prompted when this program tries to write to the registry.
 I leave it to the user to decide how to manage their UAC settings.

-I may take some hints from the `Installer.ahk` and attempt to work around this, but this program does enough in the registry (for my preference).

 ---